 Preserving Evidence from the Criminal Case

-If the truck driver has been charged with a crime, it is vital that critical evidence be preserved from the criminal investigation.
+If the truck driver has been charged with a crime, critical evidence must be preserved from the criminal investigation.
 Evidence such as videos of sobriety tests, lab tests for drugs or alcohol, and other matters should be obtained.

 The family should engage a competent attorney as soon as possible so they may take steps to ensure that the incriminating evidence in a criminal case does not get destroyed.
 Criminal defense attorneys routinely request the destruction of evidence after a plea arrangement.
 Taking action to prevent that is necessary to ensure the availability of that critical evidence.